-"I absolutely adore Sam....he's a lovable teddy bear of a man.
-He's just as common as an old shoe, and he has a sense of humility."
-Marilyn Mitchell, after eighteen years as Sam's secretary dishwashers-Sam's dishwashers and dishwashers someone else was making-refrigerators, appliances of various kinds, and tools.
-No fine leather furniture, no pristine desktop, no plush carpet, no paneled walls.
-A half-built dishwasher here, an electronic control device over there, a model for a press, and mockups of things helter-skelter all over the table.
+"I absolutely adore Sam....be's a lovable teddy bear of a man.
+He's just as common as an old shoe, and be bas a sense of bumility."
+Marilyn Mitchell, after eighteen years as Sam's secretary

 Sam's office at D&M was a humongous room that at once served as office, conference room, showroom, and working laboratory.
 His desk sat back in one corner.
 At the other end sat a huge table for conferences and board meetings.
-And lined up along the two big walls were
+And lined up along the two big walls were dishwashers-Sam's dishwashers and dishwashers someone else was making-refrigerators, appliances of various kinds, and tools.
+No fine leather furniture, no pristine desktop, no plush carpet, no paneled walls.
+A half-built dishwasher here, an electronic control device over there, a model for a press, and mockups of things helter-skelter all over the table.